-The AC comprises entirely INEDs.
+The AC comprises entirely of INEDs.
 The AC supports the Board with matters relating to financial reporting, external audit, internal audit, internal control processes and related party transactions.
 It also works closely with BRMC in connection with assessing the effectiveness of the risk management and internal control framework.
 The details of AC's duties and responsibilities are set out in its TOR which is published on the Bank's corporate website.

-During FY2023, five (5) regular meetings and one (1) special meeting were held to consider exigent matters.
-The details of the attendance of the AC members are reported on page 9 of the Directors' Report.
-The key activities carried out by AC in FY2023 covered the following:-
+During FY2024, five (5) regular meetings were held and the details of the attendance of the AC members are reported on page 9 of the Directors' Report.
+The key activities carried out by AC in FY2024 covered the following:-

-- reviewed the quarterly reports and financial statements of the Bank, focusing particularly on: (i) any changes in accounting policies and practices; (ii) significant matters highlighted including financial reporting issues, significant judgements made by Management, significant and unusual events or transactions, and how these matters are addressed; and (iii) compliance with accounting standards and other legal requirements; - ii. reviewed the audit plan of the external auditors, which encompassed the detailed terms of the external auditors' responsibilities and affirmation of their independence as external auditors, audit methodology, areas of audit emphasis for the financial year and any significant issues that could be foreseen, either as a result of the past year's experience or due to new accounting standards or other changes in statutory requirements; - iii. reviewed the results of the audit with the external auditors, if any, together with their recommendations and Management's responses, as detailed in the Audit Report in respect of the Bank's Statutory Audit for FY2023; - iv. met twice with the external auditors without the presence of Management for open discussions on any issues of concern of the external auditors arising from their audit; - v. assessed the performance, effectiveness and independence of the external auditors based on the criteria set out in BNM's Policy Document on External Auditors and recommended the reappointment of the external auditors for FY2023 to the Board; - vi. reviewed the internal audit plan to ensure the adequacy of scope, coverage and resources required to perform audits for the identified auditable areas; - vii. reviewed the audit findings and recommendations highlighted by the Internal Audit Department and ensured that Management had taken the necessary corrective actions in a timely manner to address control lapses and weaknesses identified; - viii. reviewed and assessed the annual performance of the Internal Audit function of the Bank; - ix. reviewed related party transactions entered into by the Bank and its related parties, covering the nature and amount of the transactions so as to ensure that related party transactions were undertaken on an arm's length basis, on normal commercial terms and on terms that were not more favourable to the related parties than those generally available to non-related parties; - x. reviewed the Independent Credit Review ("ICR") Report of the Bank; and - xi. reviewed the revisions to the TOR of the AC and recommended the same to the Board for approval.
+- i. reviewed the quarterly reports and financial statements of the Bank, focusing particularly on: (i) any changes in accounting policies and practices; (ii) significant matters highlighted including financial reporting issues, significant judgements made by Management, significant and unusual events or transactions, and how these matters are addressed; and (iii) compliance with accounting standards and other legal requirements; - ii. reviewed the audit plan of the external auditors, which encompassed the detailed terms of the external auditors' responsibilities and affirmation of their independence as external auditors, audit methodology, areas of audit emphasis for the financial year and any significant issues that could be foreseen, either as a result of the past year's experience or due to new accounting standards or other changes in statutory requirements; - iii. reviewed the results of the audit with the external auditors, if any, together with their recommendations and Management's responses, as detailed in the Audit Report in respect of the Bank's Statutory Audit for FY2024; - iv. met twice with the external auditors without the presence of Management for open discussions on any issues of concern of the external auditors arising from their audit; - v. assessed the performance, effectiveness and independence of the existing external auditors based on the criteria set out in BNM's Policy Document on External Auditors and recommended the reappointment of the external auditors for FY2024 to the Board; - vi. assessed, following the October 2024 resignation of the external auditors reappointed during the Bank's last Annual General Meeting, the suitability of a replacement audit firm based on the criteria set out in BNM's Policy Document on External Auditors and recommended the appointment of the new external auditors for FY2024 to the Board; - vii. reviewed the internal audit plan to ensure the adequacy of scope, coverage and resources required to perform audits for the identified auditable areas; - viii. reviewed the audit findings and recommendations highlighted by the Internal Audit Department and ensured that Management had taken the necessary corrective actions in a timely manner to address control lapses and weaknesses identified; - ix. reviewed and assessed the annual performance of the Internal Audit function of the Bank; - x. reviewed related party transactions entered into by the Bank and its related parties, covering the nature and amount of the transactions so as to ensure that related party transactions were undertaken on an arm's length basis, on normal commercial terms and on terms that were not more favourable to the related parties than those generally available to non-related parties; and - xi. reviewed the Independent Credit Review ("ICR") reports of the Bank.